phwecker/2019-azure-dd-vienna-public/README.md

 On the [Wiki](https://github.com/phwecker/2019-azure-dd-vienna-public/wiki/00.-Introduction) you can find accompaning documentation on the differen aspects being covered.
 The content will materialize, piece by piece, starting **April 2019**, so depending on when you access this repo it might be complete or still work in progress.

+**Prerequisites**

+In order to follow along with the code in this example, you will need to have

+- NodeJS (>= 8) installed
+- docker installed
+- Azure Storage Account - BLOB Storage provisioned
+- Azure BLOB Storage Connect String
+- Azure Cognitive Service - Vision provisioned
+- Azure Vision Service Access Key

 **DISCLAIMER** -- Any code provided in this example is for _illustration purposes only_ and used at your own risk.